uspki/policies/certificate-policy.md

 # 2. PUBLICATION AND REPOSITORY RESPONSIBILITIES
-The Federal PKI Policy Authority will review and update this Certificate Policy at least every 365 days to ensure compliance with CA/Browser Forum Baseline requirements.
+The FPKIPA will review and update this Certificate Policy at least every 365 days to ensure compliance with CA/Browser Forum Baseline requirements.
 After review and approval, the CP document version number and a dated changelog entry shall be added even if no changes were deemed necessary.

 The review and update shall include any changes needed to address:

 - US Federal Government mission needs and changes to procedures to support the missions
 - CA/Browser Forum Baseline Requirements updates

-If changes to CA/Browser Forum Baseline requirements are made and have applicable requirements which require compliance earlier than 365 days from the last update, the Federal PKI Policy Authority will update the policy to meet those compliance timeframes and ensure all CA's and associated CA Certification Practice Statements are updated.
+If changes to CA/Browser Forum Baseline requirements are made and have applicable requirements which require compliance earlier than 365 days from the last update, the FPKIPA will update the policy to meet those compliance timeframes and ensure all CA's and associated CA Certification Practice Statements are updated.

 Each CA shall develop, implement, enforce, and update at least every 365 days a Certification Practice Statement (CPS) that describes in detail how the CA implements the requirements of this CP.